-Decision logic 2.2 for flammable gases
+Decision logic 2.2 (b)

-Flammability should be determined by tests or by calculation in accordance with methods adopted by ISO (see ISO 10156:1996 "Gases and gas mixtures - Determination of fire potential and oxidizing ability for the selection of cylinder valve outlets").
-Where insufficient data are available to use these methods, tests by a comparable method recognized by the competent authority may be used.
+- 2.2.4.3.1 Flammability should be determined by tests or by calculation in accordance with methods adopted by ISO (see ISO 10156:2010 "Gases and gas mixtures Determination of fire potential and oxidizing ability for the selection of cylinder valve outlets").
+Where insufficient data are available to use these methods, tests by a comparable method recognized by the competent authority may be used. - 2.2.4.3.2 Chemical instability should be determined in accordance with the method described in Part III of the Manual of Tests and Criteria.
+If the calculations in accordance with ISO 10156:2010 show that a gas mixture is not flammable it is not necessary to carry out the tests for determining chemical instability for classification purposes.

-2.2.5 Example: Classification of a flammable gas mixture by calculation according to ISO 10156:1996
+2.2.5 Example: Classification of a flammable gas mixture by calculation according to ISO 10156:2010